userwastoolong/userwastoolong/README.md

 <br>
 <pre>
-    𑣲. hi hi, i'm sage 💪 he/him only pls thanks i might sound a little dry at times but that's because i find it difficult to portray my tone through text currently suffering from a really bad project moon brainrot i'm a HUUUGE gregor, johann and hohenheim fan
+    𑣲. hi hi, i'm sage 💪 he/him only pls thanks
+    ⤷ ゛i might sound a little dry at times but that's because i find it difficult to portray my tone through text  ˎˊ˗ .ᐟ.ᐟ currently suffering from a really bad project moon brainrot i'm a HUUUGE gregor, johann and hohenheim fan
    ₊ ⊹ multishipper, i love rarepairs
-    heathgreg, rodtis and johannheim enthusiast i'll take this as an opportunity to warn that my carrd is very outdated maybe one day i'll remake it
+    ᛝ heathgreg, rodtis and johannheim enthusiast ᛝ i'll take this as an opportunity to warn that my carrd is very outdated maybe one day i'll remake it
 </pre>